 Overlap protection will not be afforded any credit union to serve a geographic area.
-Applications for additional geographic are based Fields of Membership by other credit unions will not be denied because of overlaps between or among geographic are Fields of Membership.
+Applications for additional geographic area Fields of Membership by other credit unions will not be denied because of overlaps between or among geographic area Fields of Membership.